uvarc/rc-website/content/userinfo/ivy.md

   <a href="https://virginia.service-now.com/its?id=itsweb_kb_article&sys_id=f24e5cdfdb3acb804f32fb671d9619d0" target="_new"><button class="btn btn-sm btn-warning">Learn More about UVA VPN</button></a>
 </div>

 Once you have completed these three steps, you will be connected to the secure Ivy network.
-From there you can connect to a Virtual Machine, or use a web browser to access JupyterHub.
+From there you can connect to a Virtual Machine, or use a web browser to access JupyterLab.

 - - -